varunteja007006/Half-Baked-Repos/README.md

 # Half-Baked-Repos

-Hi

-These projects are made for practise.
+Hi, These projects are made for practice.

-- mongodbtest: To practise mongodb
+- mongodbtest: To practice mongodb

 - My Code Snippets:

   - react+Tailwind : This is a base project file created to quickly start with react and tailwind css.

   - react+TS+Tailwind : This is a base project file created to quickly start with react and tailwind css alongside TypeScript.

-    -- initial css setup.scss : Very initial css setup configuration.
+  - initial css setup.scss : Very initial css setup configuration.

 - MY_PC_PYTHON_SCRIPTS

-- Practise JS
+- Practice JS

-- Practise Projects
+- Practice Projects

-- Practise Python
+- Practice Python

-- Practise React
+- Practice React

-Thank you for checking out this repo.
+Thank you for checking out this repo 😇.